iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.16/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 1 reviews"/>
 </p>

+> Hopeless.
+Doesn't record minutes of walking accurately let alone minutes of brisk walking.
+Today I walked briskly for 30 minutes but only 24 minutes of walking was recorded and just 8 were recorded as "brisk".
+So I practically ran for 5 minutes, then walked briskly for another 5, to try and push the brisk minutes up.
+No additional minutes of walking, brisk or otherwise were recorded.
+It stuck at 24 and 8.
+It was fine for a couple of days but hasn't recorded accurately since then.<br> :date: __2021-05-09 18:22:31__

 > Didn't find this app useful because what I felt was a brisk walk for me didn't register leaving me feeling disheartened. ☹️<br> :date: __2021-04-29 19:09:50__